ajeeth-k47/Bakery/README.md

-# 🍞 Bakery App – Auto1 Frontend Challenge
+# 🍞 Bakery App

-Thanks for the opportunity!
-I really enjoyed working on this project.
+This application allows the users to order bakery items

 ## Implemented Features